Beach Hazards Statement issued for Allegan, Van Buren by NWS - NewsBreak

 Beach Hazards Statement issued for Allegan, Van Buren by NWS

-Effective: 2021-09-05 08:00:00 EDT Expires: 2021-09-06 08:00:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Remain out of the water to avoid hazardous swimming conditions and do not venture out on piers.
+Effective: 2021-09-12 09:37:00 EDT Expires: 2021-09-12 16:00:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Remain out of the water to avoid hazardous swimming conditions and do not venture out on piers.
 Please check with your local authorities on potential beach closures.
-Target Area: Allegan; Van Buren BEACH HAZARDS STATEMENT REMAINS IN EFFECT FROM 8 AM EDT THIS MORNING THROUGH MONDAY MORNING * WHAT...High wave action, strong currents, and dangerous swimming conditions expected.
-Piers may be heavily swamped by waves. * WHERE...Allegan and Van Buren counties. * WHEN...From Sunday morning through Monday morning. * IMPACTS...Strong currents can pull swimmers into deeper water and high waves can sweep people off piers. * ADDITIONAL DETAILS...Northwest winds will build waves into the 3 to 5 foot range.
-Dangerous swim conditions are expected due to large waves and strong currents.
-The most dangerous places to swim today will be at beaches adjacent to north facing piers...such as North Beach in South Haven.alerts.weather.gov
+Target Area: Allegan; Van Buren BEACH HAZARDS STATEMENT NOW IN EFFECT UNTIL 4 PM EDT THIS AFTERNOON * WHAT...High wave action, strong currents, and dangerous swimming conditions expected.
+Piers may be heavily swamped by waves. * WHERE...Allegan and Van Buren counties. * WHEN...Until 4 PM EDT this afternoon. * IMPACTS...Strong currents can pull swimmers into deeper water and high waves can sweep people off piers.alerts.weather.gov

 Comments / 0